yvonnefroehlich/SplitLab-TemporalAlignment/README.md

 **_Fröhlich, Y., Grund, M. & Ritter, J. R. R. (202x)_**.
-On the effects of wrongly aligned seismogram components for shear wave splitting analysis.
+On the effects of wrongly aligned seismogram components for shear wave splitting analysis. submitted to *Annals of Geophysics*.
-*Annals of Geophysics*, volume xx, issue xx, pages xxx-xxx. doi: xxx.

 Futhermore you can cite the Zenodo Doi given above.